tammyho52/flashcardKataPublic/README.md

 ## Design Decisions

-**MVVM with Services and Managers**
+**MVVM with Managers and Services**

-The MVVM (Model-View-ViewModel) pattern was chosen for testability, maintainability, and scalability.
+The MVVM (Model-View-ViewModel) architectural pattern was chosen for maintainability, scalability, and testability.
 - Views (primarily SwiftUI-based) handle UI presentation.
-- ViewModels manages UI logic and state.
+- ViewModels manage UI logic and state.
 - Models represent data structures.

-MVVM components are structured based on the below:
-- `LandingPageScreen` (pre-authentication)
-- By `HomeScreen` tabs (post-authentication)
+Each section of the app follows the MVVM structure:
+- `LandingPageScreen`: Implements MVVM for pre-authentication features (e.g. sign up, sign in).
+- `HomeScreen` tabs: Applies MVVM for post-authentication features (e.g. core deck and flashcard functionalities).
-- Shared components for reusability
+- Shared components: Provides common MVVM components to ensure consistency and reusability across the app.

 To further enhance separation of concerns, the app utilizes Managers and Services.
-- Managers abstract external dependencies like Firebase Firestore for database storage and Firebase Authentication for user authentication, and handle individualized features like search and caching.
+- Managers abstract external dependencies like Firebase Firestore for database storage and Firebase Authentication for user authentication, and manage individualized features like search and caching.
+  - `DatabaseManager` acts as an abstraction layer that allows easy swapping of database implementations with minimal impact on the app.
+  - `SearchBarManager` manages reusable search bar state across deck and flashcard lists, inluding the search text, search results, and search process state.
+  - `CacheManager` provides reusable caching for items like decks and flashcards, optimizing data retrieval and performance.
-- Services include specific functionalities, such as:
+- Services encapsulate specific functionalities, such as:
-  - Displaying web view and handling debouncing
+  - Displaying web views for loading URLs, such as Terms & Conditions and Private Policy.
+  - Handling search text debouncing to improve search performance.
-  - `FirestoreService` is a reusable service that prevents redundant Firestore CRUD implementations.
-Models that interact with Firestore each build separate services using `FirestoreService`.
+  - `FirestoreService` provides a reusable service to prevent redundant Firestore CRUD implementations.
+Models that interact with Firestore each leverage `FirestoreService` to manage data interactions.
-  - `DatabaseManager` is an abstraction layer that enables swapping database implementations with minimal impact.

 ---